What Is F-Gas And What Are My Responsibilities In Relation To It?

 There is legislation governing the safe handling and use of f-gases, which is administered at both national and EU levels.
 The main reason for this is due to the threat of these refrigerant gases if they are leaked – they are classified as having global warming potential and are, as such, harmful to the environment.
 The legislation was introduced by the EU in 2006 and this is continually reviewed and updated in line with various industry changes and other influencing factors.

 There are some exemptions for systems that do not come under this legislation including systems with less than 3kg of refrigerant.
-If you are unsure of the capacity of your system, please contact Salix to discuss this.
+If you are unsure of the capacity of your system, please contact Salix Mechanical Ltd to discuss this.

 The various regulations around the safe handling of f-gases place legal responsibility on the operators of equipment containing f-gas.
 Some of these responsibilities include: